NouhaylaEnnadri/gestionDEstock/Readme.md

 ### 3. Set up the database

 The SQLite database will be automatically created when the server starts.
-The database file is named `database.db`.
-The application will create the necessary tables for users and products upon startup.
+The database file will be named `database.db`, and the application will create the necessary tables for users and products upon startup.

 ### 4. Start the server

-Run the following command to start the server:
+To start the server, run the following command:

 ```bash
 node server.js
 ```

-The application will be running on `http://localhost:3000`.
+The application will be running at `http://localhost:3000`.

 ## Usage